 1 – Universal Orlando

-We encourage you to take the time to check out Universal Orlando in full by buying at least a one-day, two-park pass, so that you can visit Universal Studios Florida in the morning and afternoon, and Universal’s Islands of Adventure in the evening.
-It can be a push to fit it all in but it’s certainly do-able.
-We suggest you hit Universal Studio’s celebrated rides first, which include Hollywood Rip Ride Rocket (Actually one of our favorite coasters in the world!), Revenge of the Mummy, and the ultra high-tech, Harry Potter and the Escape from Gringotts, which is a seamless mix of roller-coaster, motion simulators, and commanding 3D, high-definition screens.
+We encourage you to take the time to check out Universal Orlando in full by buying at least a one-day, two-park pass so that you can visit Universal Studios Florida in the morning and afternoon, and Universal’s Islands of Adventure in the evening.
+It can be a push to fit it all in but it’s certainly doable.
+We suggest you hit Universal Studio’s celebrated rides first, which include Hollywood Rip Ride Rocket (Actually one of our favorite coasters in the world!), Revenge of the Mummy, and the ultra-high-tech, Hagrids Magical Motercycle Ride, which is a seamless mix of a roller-coaster and motion simulators.

 You might get hungry after several rides, so head over to Fast Food Boulevard in the whimsical surroundings of Springfield, named after the fictional town in “The Simpsons.”
 Here you will find all the significant joints from the long-running animated show, including Krusty Burger, Moe’s Tavern, The Frying Dutchman, Lard Lad Donuts, and several other eateries.